nealalan/api-stuff-201812/README.md

 $ python3 --version
 $ which python3
 $ sudo apt-get install python3-dev python3-pip python3-virtualenv
+# Note for some reason we have to separately install python3-venv
+$ sudo apt-get install python3-venv
 ```
 The following NEW packages will be installed:
 - binutils binutils-common binutils-x86-64-linux-gnu build-essential cpp cpp-7 dh-python dpkg-dev fakeroot g++ g++-7